 November 24th is going to be a big day for small businesses across America–it’s Small Business Saturday, and I’m here to tell you about it.
 I had heard a little bit about this but wanted to go to the source to find out more, so I did.
 You can check it out yourself here.

 We all know about Black Friday, and the last few years Cyber Monday has gotten really big (the Monday after Thanksgiving, when a bunch of places have sales online).
 Well, Small Business Saturday is this Saturday (the Saturday after Thanksgiving), and the whole point of the day is to get out and support small businesses in your area.
 It’s sponsored by American Express, and they’ve done an awesome job at getting the word out there.
-Their website is really great, there’s a huge Facebook group for it, they’ve been doing TV commercials, such as the one below:
+Their website is really great, there’s a huge Facebook group for it, they’ve been doing TV commercials.

 The buzz has gotten so big that President Obama has even endorsed it and encouraged Americans to participate!
 It started in 2010, and last year there were over 100 million people who went out and shopped at small businesses that day.
 This year it’s expected to be even bigger.